zju3dv/AutoRecon/README.md

 > CVPR 2023

 # About
-This is a refactor version of the [AutoRecon](https://zju3dv.github.io/autorecon) project based on the NeRFStudio and the SDFStudio codebase.
+This is a refactored version of the [AutoRecon](https://zju3dv.github.io/autorecon) project based on the NeRFStudio and the SDFStudio codebase.
 We separate the project into two parts.
 The coarse decomposition part is implemented in the [AutoDecomp](https://github.com/zju3dv/AutoDecomp) repo, which can be used as a general tool for 3D object discovery and preprocessing casual captures for object reconstruction.
 The neural surface reconstruction part is implemented here.

 # Installation